solislemuslab/snaq-tutorial/lecture-notes/lecture3.md

 For those running the commands in a Docker container, we need to bring back these output files into your local machine.

-Not inside the docker, type `docker ps` to get the Contained ID:
+In your local machine (not inside the Docker container), type `docker ps` to get the Contained ID:
 ```
 % docker ps
 CONTAINER ID   IMAGE                      COMMAND       CREATED        STATUS        PORTS     NAMES